jelko/jelko.github.io/_projects/waiting/waiting.md

 {:.small}
 -- Dr. Seuss.
 1990.
 Oh, Places You’ll Go!: »The Waiting Place«

+Developed in the graduate seminar »media art interaction« by Prof. Frieder Nake.
 Presented on 28th of November 2017 at Theatre of Bremen / Kleines Haus / Noon.

 ![](/waiting-colloquium-1.jpg)